Croatia 2-Week Itinerary JetSettingFools.com

 Budget Accommodations

-To save money on your Croatia travel budget, check out Hostels in Croatia.
-However, when traveling in a group, it may be cheaper to stay in a holiday apartment or cheap hotel.
+To save money on your Croatia travel budget, consider staying at a hostel.
+However, when traveling in a group, it may be cheaper to stay in an apartment.

-All that said, Airbnb apartments are plentiful in Croatia and hotels are sometimes.
+All that said, Airbnb’s are plentiful in Croatia.
 Just be sure to read our Top Tips for Airbnb Guests before booking!

 Croatian Food